rjejr06/MyLearningJourney/README.md

 # MyLearningJourney
-A collection of projects and resources documenting my progress in frontend development skills
+A collection of projects and resources documenting my progress in frontend development

 Hello, this is Romeo's repository